IDekishaI/MovieReservation/README.md

 **Stateless Authentication** — no server-side sessions.
 Google OAuth2 handles identity verification, after which a JWT is issued.
 Every subsequent request is authenticated purely via the token in the `Authorization` header.

 **Payment Data** — only the last four digits of the card number are stored.
 CVV is never persisted.
 This follows standard PCI-DSS best practices even in a demonstration context.

+**Validation** — all request bodies are validated via Hibernate Validator.
+Path variables are validated with `@Positive`.
+A centralized `GlobalExceptionHandler` handles all validation, type mismatch, and business logic errors with consistent JSON responses.

 ---